Dan Charnas

 Daniel Louis Charnas (born August 30, 1967) is an American author, radio host and record company executive.
 He is considered to have played a role in the creation of hip-hop journalism.

 A native of New York City, Charnas graduated with honors from Boston University in 1989 with a bachelor's degree in communications.
 In 2007, Charnas earned a master's degree from the Columbia University Graduate School of Journalism.
 His master's thesis was titled Shocked: Birthright Unplugged challenges Birthright Israel in an epic battle for the hearts and minds of American Jews.

 As a radio personality, Charnas hosted a segment on KPWR in Los Angeles.
 As a journalist he was a writer for the hip-hop magazine The Source.
 He became a talent scout for Profile Records and later ran the rap division of American Recordings in a joint venture with Warner Bros.
 Records.

 In 2010 he wrote the book The Big Payback about the history of the hip-hop business.

 In 2022 his book Dilla Time, on the life and works of hip-hop producer J Dilla, was published.

 Charnas is an associate professor at the Tisch School of the Arts at New York University and has been a thesis advisor at the Columbia University Graduate School of Journalism.

+Charnas received the Virgil Thomson Award for Outstanding Music Criticism from the ASCAP Foundation in 2025.